paola-ap/sql-challenges/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/README.md

 ### Bonus 2: Rank All The Things

-Danny also requires further information about the ranking of customer products, but he purposely does not need the ranking for non-member purchases so he expects null ranking values for the records when customers are not yet part of the loyalty program.
+Danny also requires further information about the ranking of customer products based on order date.
+However, he does not need the ranking for non-member purchases so he expects null ranking values for the records when customers are not yet part of the loyalty program.

 Example: